pratzl/graph/README.md

     - [ ] add in_vertices(g,u) -> vertex_range_t<G>
 - [ ] Data structures
   - [ ] Common
-    - [x] remove edge & vertex definitions in paper (not used & distracting)
+    - [x] remove edge & vertex definitions in paper (distracting & not referenced)
-    - [ ] replace use of short graph name with long name
+    - [x] replace use of short graph name with long name
-    - [ ] remove type defs on graph classes (only ctors should exist)
+    - [x] remove type defs on graph classes in paper (only ctors should exist)
     - [ ] describe rationale for data structures used
   - [ ] directed adjacency array
     - [x] implement with vector